cloudfoundry/bosh-deployment-resource/README.md

   stemcell versions.

 * `releases`: *Optional.* An array of globs that should point to where the releases used in the deployment can be found.
+Release entries in the manifest with version 'latest' will be updated to the actual provided release versions.

 * `vars`: *Optional.* A collection of variables to be set in the deployment manifest.